ColinFay/attempt/README.md

 You can write a try catch with these params :

--   `...` the expression to be evaluated
+-   `expr` the expression to be evaluated
 -   `.e` a one side formula or a function evaluated when an error occurs
 -   `.w` a one side formula or a function evaluated when a warning occurs